!!! Happy New Year !!!

-Message From the President by Kathy Beaudry (aka Queenie)
+Message From the President by Nowell Newman

-Social Events by John Ruffner
+Social Events by Annette Ruffner

 From the Editor by Ron Dewey

-Memberships expire June 30th, Please renew ASAP.
+Memberships expired June 30th, Please renew ASAP.

 Applications can be found on the web site.
 Renew and be part of the fun!